CornwallHub/CornwallHub.github.io/workshops/intro-to-python.md

 # Python for scientific research

 ## Course dates September 2020
-Sessions 1-3 will be held in the IT Training suite 1.031, in the Daphne du Maurier (DDM) building on the Penryn Campus.
-You can reach room 1.031 by going to the library in the Exchange building and following the direction 'IT Suites'.

-Session 4 will be held in the Richard Trevethick room, on the ground floor of the the Environment and Sustainability Insitute, also located on the Penryn Campus.

 1. Thursday 3 September
 - 0900 - 1200, room: DDM IT/1.031
 - 1300 - 1600, room: DDM IT/1.031